RaycatWhoDat/kitchen-sink/README.md

 I do not like Rust's syntax and I don't like how verbose it can be.

 However, if there's one thing I can count on, it's the community behind it.
-You simply don't count out people's passion to make cool things.
+You simply don't count out peoples' passion to make cool things.
 As a result of that thinking, Rust is my go-to pick for systems-level programming and WebAssembly compilation.

 ```rust
 // (compile "cargo run ..")